 - The American remake of Shutter was both extremely egregious and random in its use of the whispers.
 Hell, the whispers were used both so often and in such strange contexts that they were more likely indicative of the ghost not being present in the scene.

-- The newer The Amityville Horror movie.
-Here they symbolize Ketchum messing with the husband's head.
+- Used in The Amityville Horror (2005).
+Here they symbolize the late Ketchum messing with the husband's head.

 - Whenever a Dementor shows up in the Harry Potter movies, whispers are heard in the background.